akosiaris/collectd_transmission/README.rst

 * pausedTorrentCount
 * torrentCount

+Some of these metrics are per session, some session cumulative, some are session independent.
+Their type 'current', 'cumulative', 'general' is set in the name of the metric

 and creating the relevant RRD files (or pushing to graphite or whatever you have collectd doing)